Louisiana digging out after tornadoes plow through homes

 In Arabi, debris hung from electrical wires and trees amid destroyed houses.
 Power poles were down, forcing emergency workers to walk slowly through darkened neighborhoods checking for damage early Wednesday.

+One of the destroyed houses belonged to Jibri Brown, who had not yet spent the night there.
+She had started moving her belongings into the white house Saturday and spent Tuesday having her TVs mounted.
+They’re still on the walls, she says, but the house around them is mangled and knocked off its foundation.

+“It took me a year to find my perfect house,” said Brown, an ICU nurse.
+She gestured toward the wreckage: “This is my perfect house.”

-“I wasn’t mentally prepared to see what I was seeing,” said Amy Sims, who jumped into her car when the tornado warning sounded and drove to the Arabi Heights area to check on relatives.
+Amy Sims, who jumped into her car when the tornado warning sounded and drove to the Arabi Heights area to check on relatives, said she “wasn’t mentally prepared” to see the devastation.

 “A bomb looked like it had gone off,” she said, describing emergency medics, some crying, dodging live wires as they went door-to-door through shattered homes.